 The Company has a noncontributory defined benefit retirement plan (the "Pension Plan") covering all eligible employees.
 Benefits under the Pension Plan are calculated at a rate of \$23.00 per month per year of service, as defined.
 The Company's funding policy for the Pension Plan is to contribute amounts sufficient to meet minimum funding requirements set forth in U.S. employee benefit and tax laws.
-The Company expects to contribute approximately \$153,000 to the Pension Plan in 2016.
+The Company expects to contribute approximately \$264,000 to the Pension Plan in 2018.
 On December 17, 2009 the Board of Directors of the Company resolved that employees hired on or subsequent to April 1, 2010 are not eligible to enter the Pension Plan.
 On December 2, 2011 the Board of Directors of the Company resolved that the Pension Plan be amended to discontinue benefit accruals effective March 1, 2012.

 A supplemental non-contributory plan (the "Supplemental Plan") covering certain key employees of the Company provides retirement benefits based upon the employee's compensation, as defined, during the highest five of the last ten consecutive years preceding retirement.
 The Company's policy for funding the Supplemental Plan is to contribute amounts determined at the discretion of management.
-As of December 31, 2015 and 2014, the plan was unfunded.
+As of December 31, 2017 and 2016, the plan was unfunded.
 On May 11, 2005 the Board of Directors of the Company resolved to terminate the Supplemental Plan for all current employees not already receiving benefits.
 The termination was recognized as a curtailment gain in 2005.
 Additionally, as of June 1, 2005, the benefit payments of retired participants were reduced to 50% of their actuarially determined benefit.
-The payment of the balance of such benefits was deferred and recorded as an other liability (\$512,578 at December 31, 2015 and 2014) until such time as the Board of Directors determined that it was prudent to either reinstate the full monthly payment as it accrues and/or to begin paying the deferred portion.
-On September 16, 2013 the Board of Directors of the Company resolved to reinstate, as of October 1, 2013, the full monthly payment of such benefits as earned.
-The estimated amount of such benefits payable for the year ended December 31, 2016, \$113,000, is reflected in current liabilities on the balance sheet of the Company.
+The payment of the balance of such benefits was deferred and included as an other liability (\$512,578 at December 31, 2017 and 2016) until such time as the Board of Directors determined that it was prudent to either reinstate the full monthly payment as it accrues realizable, however, could be reduced in the near term if estimates of future taxable income are reduced.